-Israel premier orders review of status for east Jerusalem
+Israel PM orders review of status for east Jerusalem

 Jerusalem — Prime Minister Benjamin Netanyahu has ordered a review of the status of certain Palestinian neighborhoods in east Jerusalem, an official confirmed Monday, a decision that could potentially strip tens of thousands of Palestinians of their Israeli residency rights.